'My children are dead' - mother arrested after daughter killed, son critical

 NEW ORLEANS — A New Orleans woman is accused of stabbing her 4-year-old daughter to death, and trying to do the same to her 2-year-old son on Sunday morning.

-The New Orleans Police Department said 31-year-old Janee Pedescleaux was booked on charges of second-degree murder, attempted murder and second-degree cruelty to a juvenile.
+The New Orleans Police Department said 31-year-old Janee Pedesclaux faces charges of second-degree murder, attempted murder and second-degree cruelty to a juvenile.
+Pedesclaux was booked Monday after having been hospitalized briefly.

 Investigators say the stabbing happened around 11 a.m. in the 3100 block of Law Street near Louisa Street in the Florida area.